Extended skin tissue samples

 Figure 3.
 Immunohistochemical staining of human skin using an antibody toward ELOVL3 shows strong cytoplasmic positivity in cells in sebaceous gland.

-Table 2.
-The following 6 genes have been analyzed for expression in sebaceous and sweat glands using extended skin tissue samples.
+Table 1.
+The following 50 genes have been analyzed for expression in hair and hair follicles, skin, sebaceous and sweat glands using extended skin tissue samples.

 Relevant links and publications